JuanCaicedo/oboe.js-website-static/src/api.md

+---
+layout: page.handlebars
+---

 # API

 The oboe function
 ---------------

 Oboe.js exposes only one function, `oboe`, which is used to instantiate a new Oboe instance.
 Calling this function starts a new HTTP request unless the caller is [managing the stream themselves](#byo-stream).

 ```js
 oboe( String url )

 oboe({
    url: String,
    method: String,          // optional